maplibre/maplibre-native-qt/docs/Building.md

 ## Using CMake workflows

 CMake workflow presets are provided for all supported platforms.
-They can be simply used by running in the root directory of the repository:
+Run the following command in the root directory to use a preset:

 ```shell
 cmake --workflow --preset <preset>